-Document(s) Details to be provided the gas pipe of the existing product(s) sealed and/or capped using appropriate materials (where the existing product is a gas or lpg water heater) the existing product(s) disabled and rendered permanently unusable the existing product(s) ready to be removed from the consumer's premises (where product(s) is being removed) the location of the existing product(s) - the photograph to be taken at a wide angle to show the location of the product(s) (where product(s) has not been removed) the installed product(s) after installation - the photograph to be taken at a wide angle to show the entire product and pipework the terminating location of the temperature pressure relief (TPR) valve drain line the brand, model and serial number of the installed product(s) the tank model number and heat pump model number of installed product(s) (where product installed is a heat pump) All geo-tagged photographs must: be clear and in focus; include any relevant markings; include the GPS derived latitude and longitude coordinates (this should be stored in the metadata and generated automatically by the device used to take the geotagged photos).
+Document(s) Details to be provided the location of the existing product(s) - the photograph to be taken at a wide angle to show the location of the product(s) (where product has not been removed) the installed product(s) after installation - the photograph to be taken at a wide angle to show the entire product and pipework the terminating location of the temperature pressure relief (TPR) valve drain line the brand, model and serial number of the installed product(s). the tank model number and heat pump model number of installed product(s) (where product installed is a heat pump) All geo-tagged photographs must: be clear and in focus; include any relevant markings; include the GPS derived latitude and longitude coordinates (this should be stored in the metadata and generated automatically by the device used to take the geo- tagged photos).

-3.10.
+2.10.
 Water heating audit checklists and guidance